coq/coq/doc/sphinx/language/core/basic.rst

    This warning is configured to behave as an error by default.
 You may turn it into a normal warning by using the :opt:`Warnings` option:

-   .. coqtop:: none
+   .. rocqtop:: none

       Set Silent.

-   .. coqtop:: all warn
+   .. rocqtop:: all warn

       Set Warnings "unsupported-attributes".
       #[ foo ] Comments.